thephez/docs-core/docs/reference/p2p-network-control-messages.md

 ### Updating A Bloom Filter

-Clients will often want to track <<glossary:inputs>> that spend <<glossary:outputs>> (outpoints) relevant to their wallet, so the filterload field *nFlags* can be set to allow the filtering <<glossary:node>> to update the filter when a match is found.
-When the filtering node sees a <<glossary:pubkey script>> that pays a pubkey, <<glossary:address>>, or other data element matching the filter, the filtering node immediately updates the filter with the <<glossary:outpoint>> corresponding to that pubkey script.
+Clients will often want to track [inputs](../resources/glossary.md#input) that spend [outputs](../resources/glossary.md#output) (outpoints) relevant to their wallet, so the filterload field *nFlags* can be set to allow the filtering [node](../resources/glossary.md#node) to update the filter when a match is found.
+When the filtering node sees a [pubkey script](../resources/glossary.md#pubkey-script) that pays a pubkey, [address](../resources/glossary.md#address), or other data element matching the filter, the filtering node immediately updates the filter with the [outpoint](../resources/glossary.md#outpoint) corresponding to that pubkey script.

 ![Automatically Updating Bloom Filters](https://dash-docs.github.io/img/dev/en-bloom-update.svg)